 “Normal” duct tape sticks well to smooth surfaces.
 But when regular duct tape gets stuck to a rougher texture like brick, it doesn’t work as well.

-But there are some newer brands of duct tape that sticks really well to all surfaces including:
+But there are some newer brands of duct tape that stick really well to all surfaces including:

 - Rough wooden fences and lumber